A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 2. The WWF initials

-• The copyright and registered trademark symbols must always appear on the logo.
+Additionally, there are copyright and registered trademark symbols that must always appear on the logo.

 Please contact commsmarketing@wwfint.org for specific requests such as a transparent logo file for merchandising.